310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Mm~ I was thinking how I would like to give you a bit of assistance, as repayment for helping me save the surfboard.
+mm~ i was thinking how i would like to give you a bit of assistance, as repayment for helping me save the surfboard.

-I will be borrowing this Akatsuki fan for a moment.
+i will be borrowing this akatsuki fan for a moment.

 ♪\~♪\~♪
 {% endbubble %}